 We use Travis CI for our continuous integration server.
 It automatically runs our battery of thousands of unit/integration/screenshot tests after each commit to our GIT repo.
 More information at the links:

-Each core Piwik developer is responsible to keep the build green.
-If a developer breaks the build, he will receive an email from Travis CI.
+Each core Matomo developer is responsible to keep the build green.
+If a developer breaks the build, they will receive an E-Mail from Travis CI.

 The next section explains how you can run the test suite on your own dev machine.

 To run tests, you must install Matomo via Git and set it up for development.
 A guide for this is available in our Developer Zone.
 The part about "Creating a plugin" can be skipped.

 In your php.ini make sure you have the setting to show all errors: